configcat/docs/website/docs/advanced/notifications-webhooks.md

 ## Adding Webhook
 1. Go to the <a href="https://app.configcat.com/webhook" target="_blank">Webhooks</a> tab.
-2. Set the Url, the HttpMethod and the optional Request body.
+2. Set the Url and the HttpMethod.
+3. Optionally, you can add additional HTTP headers and a body to the request.

 ## Request body with variables
 You can specify a Request body that will be sent as the payload of the HTTP request.